 - Pour barbecue sauce over the chicken legs.

-- Cover and cook frozen chicken legs on high for 4 to 7 hours, or until thoroughly cooked.
+- Cover and cook the frozen chicken legs on high for 4 to 7 hours, or until thoroughly cooked.
 Alternatively, if you use defrosted chicken legs, cook them on low for 5 to 8 hours.

 - For homemade flavor, use the sauce from this slow cooker chicken wing recipe for inspiration.
 Mix your sauce in a bowl and stir it well after adding each ingredient.
 Adjust the ingredients to suit your taste.
 Some spices intensify slightly over long slow cooking, so be sure that you do not make it too hot for people to enjoy.
 This homemade Southern-style barbecue sauce is another tasty option, or try this beer barbecue sauce.